HendrikW/vending_machine/README.md

 ## Regarding the Bonus ..

-* since JWT authentication is stateless the client can destroy all sessions by deleting the respective token(s)
+*  JWT authentication is stateless
+    * this means persisting sessions server-side would defeat the purpose to some degree
+    * if we wanted to enable the user to log out all their clients/devices session persistence on the server would have to be implemented
+    * other approaches exist. e.g.
+        * checking session/state only for certain more critical operations
+        * using a long running token and re-issuing shorter-lived tokens periodically
+    * note that Rails' default CookieStorage "suffers" from the same limitation (in a way it's pretty similar to JWT)

 * the whole application should be reasonably secure, although audit/review from additional experts would be advisable before production deploy ;)